allegro/allegro.tech/_posts/2020-10-12-bigdata-marketing.md

 ## Background

 Allegro is the biggest e-commerce platform in Poland and one of top 10 largest e-commerce platforms worldwide.
-Our catalog holds almost 200 million offers at this moment (december 2020), and the number is still growing.
+Our catalog holds almost 200 million offers at this moment (December 2020), and the number is still growing.
 The marketing team uses tools such as
 [Google Merchant Center](https://www.google.com/retail/solutions/merchant-center/)
 and [Facebook Ads](https://www.facebook.com/business/ads) in order to advertise